Now children reach for their tablets when they have a burning question, instead

 By the way, in case you had not been notified, Europe Day is celebrated on May 9th, commemorating the first establishment of the European Union by six countries in 1957: Belgium, Germany, France, Italy, Luxemburg and The Netherlands.
 Spain and Portugal joined the ranks in 1986.
 As of 2015, there are 28 countries counted in the European Union.
 There are 21 Republics in the Union and 7 Monarchies.

-More internet research comes up with some more interesting statistics: The Safest Country in Europe is:
+More internet research comes up with some more interesting statistics.

 1. Norway (Travel Risk Map, International SOS), 2018.